yanivmo/python-project-template/README.md

 ### Setup
 1. Use [pyenv] to install and activate the latest Python 3.10.
 2. Install [pipenv]: `pip install --user pipenv`
-3. In the repository root execute `pipenv install`
+3. In the repository root execute `pipenv install --dev`

 ### Run the app